upsidedownlabs/upsidedownlabs.github.io/_sources/courses/index.rst

 Each module includes clear diagrams, step-by-step explanations, and practical insights that help you understand both the science behind biopotential signals and the hardware used to record them.

+**This course is introductory and practical, designed to give you a strong foundation in neuroscience concepts but advanced topics will require further study and practice.**

 Why Neuroscience Matters Today
 *****************************************